These are the best Android launchers to use in 2022

 The premium version unlocks Android widget support, themes and UI tuner, icon packs, and custom font size, to name a few.

-Microsoft Launcher is majorly focused on productivity which makes it a commoner in the list of best Android launchers.
-Swipe left, and you find a smart card composed of several sections, including tasks, sticky notes, a calendar, frequently used apps, screen time usage, and recent activities.
+Microsoft Launcher is majorly focused on productivity, making it a commoner in the list of best Android launchers.
+Swipe left, and you will find a smart card composed of several sections, including tasks, sticky notes, a calendar, frequently used apps, screen time usage, and recent activities.